Engineering: 2026 Construction Work

 Projects identified in the watermain replacement and rehabilitation program for 2026 include:

-- Third St East SIPP Lining (Mackenzie Ave to Vernon Ave)
+- Third Street East Spray in Place Pipe Lining (Mackenzie Avenue to Vernon Avenue)

-- Fifth St East SIPP Lining (McArthur Ave to Vernon Ave)
+- Fifth Street East Spray in Place Pipe Lining (McArthur Avenue to Vernon Avenue)

 OVERVIEW